Types of Personal Information Collected

 ITS Australia will respond to your access request as soon as possible.
 ITS Australia may be able to deal with your request immediately but will usually deal with such a request within 14 to 30 days.

 If particular circumstances apply, ITS Australia is permitted by the Privacy Act 1988 (Cth) to deny your request for access, or limit the access it provides.
 If ITS Australia is unable to tell you what personal information is held about you, it will give you the reasons why and attempt to find alternative means to enable you to access your information.
 For example, ITS Australia may not be able to tell you what personal information is held about you where:

+Under the Privacy Act 1988 (Cth), you also have the right to request the correction of personal information we hold about you.
 ITS Australia aims to ensure that the personal information it holds is accurate, complete and up-to-date.
 If you learn that current personal information ITS Australia holds about you is inaccurate, incomplete or out-of-date, please advise ITS Australia and it will take steps to make the necessary changes.
-ITS Australia can generally update your personal information over the telephone on 61 3 9646 6466 or via e-mail at email@example.com.
+ITS Australia can generally update your personal information over the telephone on + 61 3 9646 6466, Suite 22/574 Plummer Street, Port Melbourne VIC 3207 or via e-mail at firstname.lastname@example.org.
+Please contact the Chief Executive Officer if you have any queries.
 You have the right to request that a statement be attached to your personal information if ITS Australia disagrees with your request to correct the information.
 You can request details about your personal information.